 housing) GDP ratio deviation from trend rises

+faster over the whole boom period.
 In the local context, various initiatives have been

 taken in recent years to analyse and measure